 Cats thrive on a hypoallergenic, low-carbohydrate diet.
 This doesn't just mean eliminating grains typically found in dry food.
 Grain-free is a sure improvement, but many grain-free dry foods contain starchy carbohydrates to reduce the cost of cat food.
 Cats are carnivores, and feeding them starchy carbohydrates has the potential to weaken their immune system.

 To strengthen your cat's immunity, feeding a hypoallergenic, low-carbohydrate diet with a novel protein is helpful.
 Many quality pet foods, even "holistic brands," contain too many starchy carbohydrates that convert to sugar, weakening your cat's immune system.

 Please include your cat's diet and treats on the order form at checkout, along with your kitty's health issues.
-Based on our extensive experience helping cats with viruses and autoimmune conditions, we will include a diet suggestion on the packing slip that comes with the product directions.
+Based on our extensive experience helping cats with viruses, we will include a diet suggestion on the packing slip that comes with the product directions.

 What is calicivirus in cats?